nstamatelopoulos/OCP-disconnected-wrapper/README.md

 For this reason i added an interactive question to ask the user every time **--destroy** flag is used before it destroy the Mirror-Registry.
 Only with "yes" will destroy.

+**Note:** If one creates any other resources on the created VPC manually post the deployment these need to be deleted prior running the --destroy command, terraform knows only the components that are created during the installation of the mirror-registry.
+Not managed objects of terraform can cause issues when destroying the VPC.

 # Additional information for the usage:

 - There is a bash script for setting up the mirror-registry and the cluster (IF requested) that will be run after the creation of the registry host inside it as a terraform "user-data" script.
 This means that the mirror registry EC2 instance will need some time after creation to get initialized ~ 5 minutes and another ~30 minutes if a cluster is requested to finish installation.